Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control

 In this subsection we use a simple but efficient approach to on-line update of control policy.
-When incorporating new observed state to the state set, the size of the state space will increase.
-For efficient implementation, we would like to set a limit on the size of the state space.
-Similar to the on-line policy update for GP-KL, we define a error measure $\alpha$ such that when the distance between newly observed state and the mean of current state space $\Vert \vx^*-\vx\Vert\leq\alpha$, the new state will note be added into the state space.
+When incorporating new observed state to the state set, the size of the state set would increase.
+For efficient implementation, we would like to limit the size of the state set.
+Similar to the on-line policy update for GP-KL, we define a error measure $\epsilon$ such that when the distance between newly observed state and the mean of current state space $\Vert \vx^*-\vx\Vert\leq\epsilon$, the new state will note be added into the state space.

 When the new state is added into the state space, we enforce a restriction on the number of maximum allowable size of the state set.
-As discussed in Section V-A, the Nystr\"{o}m method yields compromised performance when new state $\vx^*$ is far from the mean of the current state space $\bar{\vX}$.
-Therefore, the criteria of deleting elements from the state set depends on the differences between $\vx^*$ and elements in \vX.
-We measure the Euclidean distance $\Vert \vx^*-\vx_i\Vert$ and remove
+As discussed in Section \ref{nys_desirability}, the Nystr\"{o}m method yields compromised performance when new state $\vx^*$ is far from the mean of the current state vector $\bar{\vX}$.
+Therefore, the criteria for deleting elements from the state set depends on the distance between $\vx^*$ and elements in \vX.
+We measure the Euclidean distance and remove

 where the most distant state is deleted.
-The Nystr\"{o}m-KL scheme can be summarized in \textbf{Algorithm 2}.
+The Nystr\"{o}m-KL scheme is summarized in \textbf{Algorithm 2}.
 Initialization details will be discussed in the next section.

 \IncMargin{1em} \DecMargin{1em}